Easy to work with cookie dough that makes soft and sweet gluten free sugar cookies ready in no time, and perfect for decorating!

 - In a large mixing bowl, cream butter and sugar.

 - Add the egg, vanilla, cinnamon, and salt, and blend.

-- Cut out your shapes and bake on a silpat (or parchment paper) lined baking sheet at 350 degrees for 13-15 minutes.
+- Use a cookie cutter to cut out your shapes, and bake at 350 degrees for 13-15 minutes.